 This leads us to one of the definitional problems in migration – when does migration turn into irregular migration, where are the lines between irregular migration and human smuggling and how do smuggling and human trafficking differ?
 There are definitions of human trafficking in the 2000 UN Trafficking Protocol and of human smuggling in its sister protocol, the 2000 UN Smuggling Protocol.
 However, these definitions are vague and in reality the experiences of trafficked and smuggled persons cannot easily be distinguished.
 Smuggled persons can become trafficked persons and the early stages of a person being trafficked may look like smuggling (Thiemann 2016a, O’Connell Davidson 2010, van Liempt 2007, Gallagher 2008).
 Equally, common concepts of legal or illegal migration are challenged through people who enter a country legally, overstay their visa or lose their status by violating their visa regulations (Anderson 2013).
 Governments’ policies that aim to deter both illegal migration and human trafficking through means of stricter border controls might thus be ineffective in curbing migratory flows.
 Instead, they might increase the vulnerabilities of irregular migrants in general and trafficked persons in particular.
+By nonetheless describing human trafficking as a phenomenon that is separate from other forms of migration, and one that predominantly affects women, an artificial barrier is created.

 Links Between Trafficking and ‘Normal’ Migration

-continuities between regular migrant status andthe most precarious form of irregular migrant status, a trafficked person. creating the specific vulnerabilities amongst migrants, which then lead to an exploitability in precarious labour and human trafficking.
+In fact, there are continuities between someone holding regular migrant status and a person with the most precarious form of irregular migrant status, a trafficked person.
+Immigration and labour policies contribute to creating the specific vulnerabilities amongst migrants, which then lead to an exploitability in precarious labour and human trafficking.

 Already the lines between migration, smuggling of humans and human trafficking are blurry.
 Trafficking is often presented as being different from other kinds of migration or not a migratory process at all (Derks et al 2006).
 Trafficked persons, unlike migrants, are assumed to have been coerced into crossing borders.
 As a result, trafficked persons receive greater sympathy and official concern than those who are considered illegal immigrants (Pérez 2012, Basok and Piper 2012).
 However, it also means that the solution to trafficking becomes the removal or arrest of traffickers and repatriation of trafficked persons (Sharma 2005).
 Thus, the result is largely the same as for irregular migration, but it is presented as helping a victim, rather than expelling an irregular migrant.
+Idealising victimhood, particularly female victimhood, in this context, creates a further loss of rights, as I will discuss in the next section.

 Furthermore, framing the problem as voluntary vs. involuntary migration shifts attention away from immigration laws in Western host countries and ignores the close links between migration and trafficking which have been demonstrated in studies based on primary interviews (Rao and Presenti 2012).
 If, for example, human smuggling is considered to be only ‘largely voluntary’, human smuggling and human trafficking have to be viewed on a scale such that the difference between the two might be in the different levels of abuse experienced by trafficked persons and smuggled persons rather than viewing the two as separate phenomena with different responses (Rao and Presenti 2012).
 This distinction might be difficult to make, both legally and practically.